hossein5599/CleanArchitectureBasic/README.md

 # CleanArchitectureBaseDotnetEight

 Welcome to My Basic project focused on implementing Clean Architecture On Dotnet Lately 8 and various Design Patterns to create a robust and scalable application framework.
-This project serves as a comprehensive guide for developers looking to enhance their software design skills while leveraging modern technologies.

 ## Key Features: